ggonge16-star/DS-ML-GenAI-Lab/README.md

 **Ganesh Babasaheb Gonge**
 BSc IT | Data Science & ML Enthusiast
 Skills: Python, SQL, Power BI, ML, DL, GenAI, Linux, AWS

----

-⭐ If you find this repository useful, feel free to star it!